 The Reception Baseline Assessment (RBA) is completed for all children in Reception.
-It is a short assessment completed in the first 6 weeks of the reception school year.
+It is a short assessment completed in the first 6 weeks of the reception school year or when a child starts with us.

 At the end of the year, we will complete the Early Years Foundations Stage Profile (EYFSP).
 The Profile indicates whether children are meeting the expected levels of development or working towards them (emerging).
 Assessments are done reviewing all observations and using professional judgements.
 This information is communicated to Parents in the first instance and then to Year 1 teachers to aid a seamless transition to KS1.